JamesPoole/podcast-skill/README.md

 Known issues:
  - Only tested on a Mark 1
+ - I have tested this skill with many feed urls.
+Most of the urls work but some cause issue.
+I am working to be compatible with those urls that do not work.
  - Not sure how this skill co-operates with other podcast skills

 TODO: